 How will I pay for college?

 This is one of the chief concerns of every college student.
 The cost of a college education is rising.
-According to The Project on Student Debt, a national bi-partisan survey of adults ages 18-34 reveals that young adults today believe a college education is more important than it was for their parents’ generation, but that it has become less affordable in the last five years.
-As one of the nation’s top work colleges, Alice Lloyd College provides you the opportunity to participate in our Student Work Program so that you may pay your way through college and not amass a crippling amount of student debt.
+According to The Project on Student Debt, a national bi-partisan survey of adults ages 18-34 reveals that young adults today believe a college education is more important than it was for their parents’ generation, but that it has become less affordable.
+However, at Alice Lloyd College the out-of-pocket cost of tuition is $0 for students originating from our service area!
+As one of the nation’s top work colleges, Alice Lloyd College also provides you the opportunity to participate in our Student Work Program, which allows you the ability to help pay your own way so as not to amass a crippling amount of student debt.
 In fact, participation in our Student Work Program is required – all students work regardless of their academic program or financial situation.
-Despite the fact that you will be working to pay off the cost of tuition, you might find that you still need money for your college expenses.
+Despite the fact that you will be working to pay off these costs, you might find that you still need money for your college expenses.
 If you feel you need financial assistance, you should apply for financial aid.